How to Start a Taxi Business in Guyana in 2026: Complete Guide

 • Driver training and onboarding

-A rough estimate to launch a small fleet (5–10 cars) with a basic app platform can range between $25,000 to $50,000 USD in Uruguay, depending on customization and operational scale.
+A rough estimate to launch a small fleet (5–10 cars) with a basic app platform in Guyana can range between $20,000 to $45,000 USD, depending on vehicle type, whether you lease or buy, and your chosen app solution.
 Revenue will depend on:

 • Fare per ride